zaphoyd/websocketpp/roadmap.md

-WebSocket++ 0.3.x branch

-This branch is no longer "experimental".
-It represents the current edge release of the WebSocket++ library.
-The API of 0.3.x has some significant changes from 0.2.x, so care should be taken when upgrading.

-This branch's API is relatively stable now.
-Features implimented so far are unlikely to change (except where explicitly noted).
-New features will be added regularly until parity with the 0.2 branch is reached.

-This is the preferred branch for new projects, especially those that involve multithreaded servers.
-It is better tested and documented.
-The 0.3.x API will be the basis for the 1.0 release.

 Complete & Tested:
 - Server and client roles pass all Autobahn v0.5.9 test suite tests strictly
 - Streaming UTF8 validation